brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 I told you GitHub haters I'd have an alternative, so here it is.
 Fact is, GitLab was doing CI/CD years before GitHub Actions existed, so there's a GitLab way to do this, too.
 Compared to GitHub's free-tier build limits (unlimited monthly minutes for a public repo and 2,000 monthly minutes for a private repo, as noted earlier), GitLab provides [2,000 "pipeline" minutes per month](https://about.gitlab.com/releases/2020/03/18/ci-minutes-for-free-users/).

-Your `.gitlab-ci.yml` file should be in the top level of your repo.
-Here's a sample file (I can reproduce **this** one here, because my [.11ty.js-templated](/posts/2020/04/full-11ty-js-monty) Eleventy setup has no problem with any special characters in it):
+Your `.gitlab-ci.yml` file should be in the top level of your repo:

 ```yaml
 stages: